jarseneau/ImageProcessing/README.txt

 Class: FlipHorizontalAdjustor   -> handles horizontal flipping
 Class: FlipVerticalAdjustor     -> handles vertical flipping
 Class: GrayscaleAdjustor        -> handles gray-scaling by any component

+VERSION 2:
+Abstract Class: AFilteringAdjustor
+    represents any adjustor that uses a filtering matrix to transform an image
+    Subclass: BlurFilteringAdjustor     -> handles blurring functionality
+    Subclass: SharpenFilteringAdjustor  -> handles sharpening functionality Abstract Class: AColorTransformationAdjustor
+    represents any adjustor that uses a color transformation matrix to transform an image
+    Subclass: GrayscaleLumaTransformation     -> handles gray-scaling with color matrix
+    Subclass: SepiaTransformation             -> handles toning an image with sepia
 ------------------------------
 Interface: ImageProcessingModel
     Overarching interface to represent any image model in this program